-The [End] keyword is not permitted in Version 1.0 files.
+The [End] keyword is not permitted in Version 1.0 and Version 1.1 files.

-The [End] keyword defines the end of the Touchstone 2.0 file.
+The [End] keyword defines the end of a Touchstone Version 2.0 and Version 2.1 file.
 Non-comment text appearing after the [End] keyword should be treated as an error.